Tuesday, January 31, 2023

 Another problem in the future will be the Gesetzliche Krankenversicherung (statutory health insurance), which covers 90% of the German population.
 Currently, the general contribution rate for statutory health insurance is 14.6% of your income.
 Half, i.e., 7.3%, is contributed by the employee, and the other half by the employer.

 In all countries, healthcare services are under cost pressure.
-Keeping the status quo will increase the statuary health insurance contribution to 20% in 2060.
-Giving in to pressure increases this number to nearly 28%.
+Maintaining the status quo will increase the state health insurance contribution to 20% in 2060 while giving in to pressure will increase this number to nearly 28%.

 I doubt the American social security system and Obamacare will see those dramatic developments.